Canon G3 X vs Panasonic FT7

 It is notable that the G3X has a hotshoe, while the FT7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the FT7 has been discontinued (but can be found pre-owned on ebay).
-There has not been a direct replacement model for the FT7 from Panasonic.
+Both the G3X and the FT7 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Panasonic.
 Further information on the features and operation of the G3X and FT7 can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Panasonic FT7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon G3 X or the Panasonic FT7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.